isaidspaghetti/stream-hubspot-contacts/README.md

 const apiKey = process.env.STREAM_API_KEY;
 const apiSecret = process.env.STREAM_API_SECRET;
 ```
+The [StreamChat](https://github.com/GetStream/stream-chat-js) library is Stream's Chat App library that does all the heavy lifting of creating the chat app itself.
+Hubspot offers an excellent [library](https://www.npmjs.com/package/hubspot) we will utilize as well.
 By requiring and configuring `('dotenv')`, we're able to access the private variables we set up in `.env`.
 Call these variables using `process.env`.
 The `('hubspot')` library will make connecting to their API a breeze.

 ### The primary backend function

-When a user registers to start a chat, `router.post(/registrations)` takes over.
-This router is our primary backend function, and will call a few handy methods to cleanly set up our chat session.
+When a user registers to start a chat, `router.post('/registrations')` takes over.
+This handler is our primary backend function, and will call a few handy methods to set up our chat session.
 Let's review the router function, then step through it to understand it.

-#### Backend process flow
+#### Backend Registration Endpoint Process Flow

 * Call `createHubspotContact()` to create a Hubspot contact
 * Call `createUsers()` to create our `customer` and `supporter` chat members
 * Register our app as a Stream `client`
-* Register our users with our Stream client using `upsertUsers()`
+* Register (or update) users with our Stream client using `upsertUsers()`
 * Create a private chat `channel` in our `client`
 * Create a `customerToken` for the frontend to join said channel
 * Respond to the frontend with all required data to start the client in a browser